Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Juni 2025 05.29.50 UTC
+- WIB: Sabtu, 7 Juni 2025 06.26.53 UTC
-- WITA: Sabtu, 7 Juni 2025 06.29.50 UTC
+- WITA: Sabtu, 7 Juni 2025 07.26.53 UTC
-- WIT: Sabtu, 7 Juni 2025 07.29.50 UTC
+- WIT: Sabtu, 7 Juni 2025 08.26.53 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: funny
+Kategori: motivational